falexwolf/falexwolf.me/software.md

 title: Software

 The page lists open source software.
-Beyond what is listed, I have created and contributed to software for computational physics, electrical engineering, causal inference and proprietary software for industry.
+Beyond what is listed, I have created and contributed to software for computational physics, photolvotaics, causal inference, and to proprietary software for photovoltaics.

 ## Initial conception & development